ObjectModules/deploy/[Mapping]-Overall.md

 #Overall
 This page is the last page of our _[[Mapping Concept|Mapping]]_.
 Here we are going to explain on how we manage our repositories follow to the overall concept to become a _[[settlement|Mapping#settlement]]_.

 _Here we do our best to explain as you might get confused.
-However, in order to get easier on following this section we recommend you to make clear yourself to our [[previous section|[Mapping]-Merging]]._
+However, in order to get easier on following this section we recommend you to make clear yourself to our [[previous section|[Mapping]-Comparison]]._

 ##Basic
 Let's put again all of _[[the mappings|Mapping#our-concept]]_ here: